Ash1shRai/Bitcoin/README.md

-# Bitcoin
+# Bitcoin and Blockchain Analyzer
-BitCoin and Blockchain implementation using Javascript
+A basic prototype using Javascript understanding the underlying concepts of Blockchain and Cryptocurrencies such as mining, proof of work, transactions, and the system of rewarding the miners.